hargroa2/AlgorithmStudy/MasterTheCodingInterview/TheoryNotes.md

 O(n^2) - Quadratic time

 - As the number of inputs increase, the number of operations increase and are multiplied (O(n\*n)).
 If you have 3 inputs in a nested for-loop, then there are 9 operations.
 (3)^2 = 9

+O(n!) - Factorial time

+- This is the worst scenario to have.
+With a factorial n, we are adding a loop for every input that we have, which is not efficient at all.

+### Other types for specific algorithms:

+O(log n) - Logarithmic time

+- Usually for searching algorithms if they are sorted (Binary Search)

+O(n log(n)) - Log Linear time

+- Usually sorting operations

+O(2^n) - Exponential time

+- Recursive algorithms that solve a problem of size N

+### Keep In Mind

+O(a + b) - 2 Different inputs in order

+O(a \* b) - 2 different inputs nested, like a nested for-loop